Shannon Algeo, Head Women’s Lacrosse Coach at Gwynedd Mercy

 On top of learning a new area of the country where I didn’t know anyone, the transition from high school coach to college coach was a huge jump.
 There’s a lot to learn and athletics doesn’t slow down just because you don’t know what you’re doing yet so it was a quick learning curve.
 Coaches feel really comfortable out on the field/court, but learning new school policies while getting to know all the new coworkers and athletes will always be a struggle at first.

-What goals did you create in those 6 months?
+What goals did you create in those first six months?

 My main goal was to learn as much as possible as quickly as possible.
 I had goals for how many recruits I wanted to be in contact with weekly/monthly.
 I had goals for what I wanted to accomplish at practice, along with team bonding, fundraising, etc. My main goal was to be as innovative as possible in all aspects of the program without reinventing the wheel.